elgatosf/streamdeck-kit-ipad/README.md

 <img src="Documentation/_images/example_keys.png" alt="A screenshot of a Stream Deck, showing increasing numbers on it's buttons" width="200" />

 The closure we passed to `StreamDeckLayout` defines the key area of the device.
-The closure we passed to `StreamDeckKeypadLayout` is a factory, providing a view for each LED key on the device.
+The closure we passed to `StreamDeckKeyAreaLayout` is a factory, providing a view for each LED key on the device.

 We can use the `index` property of the `keyContext` parameter to find out which key is to be rendered.